Skip to main content

 Mobile Food Establishment License

-Detroit (Wayne County), Grand Rapids (Kent County), and Ann Arbor (Washtenaw County) all covered.
-Includes pitfalls specific to Michigan.
+Detroit (Wayne County), Grand Rapids (Kent County), and Ann Arbor (Washtenaw County).

 MN · Minnesota